TeachBooks/he-staff/book/some_content/HR/Hiring/PhDPostDocs/3SelectionPhase.md

 Some important notes:
 * The selection process is done using **Talentlink**.
 Instructions can be found in a [series of videos](https://www.youtube.com/watch?v=qbWrpIaE6Ac&list=PLvaU1SY38TUVKbhgaSeaaKQhWeHsRUDiZ&index=1) and in [quick reference charts](https://intranet.tudelft.nl/en/group/guest/-/recruitmentsysteem).
-Use this system as much as possible and do not store or send cv's by mail.
+Use this system as much as possible and do not store CVs or send CVs by mail.

 * Regarding the selection committee: the selection is done using the 4-eye principle, meaning you select together with at least one other person.
 This is done to avoid biased decisions and blind spots.
 Try to include a senior staff member and someone neutral, who doesn’t have a vested interest in the hire.